cap-md089/evmplus-v6/README.md

 When you change the server configuration, you will have to run this command again

-## Building the CLI utilities

-1. In the `util-cli` directory, run `npm install --no-package-lock`

 ## Running the server

-As it is a docker image, you can just run the following:
+As it is a docker image, you can run the following:

-`docker run --publish 3001:3001 -d --name capunit-com capunit-com:1.0`
+`docker run -it --name=capunit-com -v /google-keys:/google-keys:ro -v /drive-ssl-key:/drive-ssl-key:ro -p 80:3001 capunit-com:1.0`

+This command assumes that the required Google service account keys are in the `/google-keys` folder and that the SSL key used for the sFTP server is located in `/drive-ssl-key` and has the appropriate path specified in `server/.env`